dfdumaresq/Fingerprint/README.md

    - [View Verification Example](docs/Verify%20Agent%20Fingerprint.pdf)

 The fingerprint hash is generated using the keccak256 algorithm, combining the agent's ID, name, provider, version, and a timestamp to ensure uniqueness.

+### EIP-712 Typed Data Signatures

+This project also supports EIP-712 typed data signatures for enhanced security and structure:

+- **Structured Data**: EIP-712 provides a structured format with explicit typing for all fields
+- **Human-Readable Format**: Makes signatures more interpretable and prevents signature replay attacks
+- **Domain Separation**: Includes domain information to prevent cross-application signature reuse
+- **Optional Feature**: Can be enabled via a checkbox during agent registration

 ## Blockchain Networks